 A common question is whether your camera needs to have WiFi capability; the short answer is probably not unless you are using the camera daily as part of your business home owners and occasional users probably do not need WiFi capability.
 While it is nice to have this does drive up the price of the camera significantly and unless you are using it every day for professional use it is likely that you will not get the return on the your investment.
 You should be aware though that if you are using one of the iphone or Android adapters you will be able to to use WiFi so we would suggest checking these out if you want WiFi capability but will not be using the camera day in and day out.

 Over the last few years that has been some fairly good thermal imaging attachments and one that have been created for iPhones and Android devices.
 While at first glance you may think that these cannot be high quality or have any worthwhile features however that is not the case.
-The Seek Thermal Compact Imager for Iphone and Android Devices is highly rated and have over 900 individual reviews on Amazon.
+The Seek Thermal Compact iPhone Thermal Camera and Android Devices is highly rated and have over 900 individual reviews on Amazon.

 While these are not suitable for professional use or for homeowners needing advanced features for a first time buyer or someone who only needs to make use of the camera occasionally this could be a great buy especially considering its sub couple hundred dollar price point.